Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 AD Waters Distribution, Inc.

-Distribution and sales are handled by AD Waters Distribution (CAN), Inc. in Canada and by AD Waters (US), Inc. in the U.S. Founded in 1992 as a Florida corporation, it is headed by CEO, Antonio (Tony) Masecchia.
+Distribution and sales are handled by AD Waters Distribution (CAN), Inc. in Canada and by AD Waters (US), Inc. in the U.S. Founded in 1992 as a Florida corporation, it is headed by CEO Antonio (Tony) Masecchia.

 U.S. distribution, however, is a little murky.
 According to the company's literature, U.S. distribution is managed by yet another company, Aquabrass International Corporation (AIC), organized in Arizona.
 The exact role each of these corporations plays in U.S. distribution is unclear.